Safer Internet Day 2015 Activities in Brazil

-We are happy to celebrate the sixth Brazilian Safer Internet Day this next 11 February 2014.
+We are happy to celebrate the seventh Brazilian Safer Internet Day this next 10 February 2015.
 Once again SaferNet Brasil is coordinating a national mobilization to engage youth, schools, NGO's and authorities to promote a safer internet in Brazil.

 The Brazilian Safer Internet Day commission are working to encourage a national debate to highlight the public dimension of cyberspace and the ethical commitment that this dimension implies, considering the challenge of misinterpreting the notion that the Internet is a lawless area where we can do anything with certainty of impunity.

-When we talk about a safer Internet we want to talk about digital Citizenship, about ethics in this wonderful and planetary new public space that is the Cyberspace, trying to always to respect the culture diversity that Internet can enrich.
+When we talk about a safer Internet we want to talk about digital citizenship, about ethics in this wonderful and planetary new public space, trying to always to respect the culture of diversity that Internet can enrich.

 Brazilian schools, public and private institutions and families are all invited to make activities using the available material like videos, lesson plans, games and booklets.
 The public invitation can be seen at:

 All events will be registered at a Map to make easy to find where to go to participate.

 For SID 2015 we have planed the following activities:

 10/02 - 10:30 am (UTC/GMT -3 hora) - Press Conference to launch: